ledimestari/homeassistant-precious-metals/README.md

 ### Manual

-Copy the "homeassistant_storj_integration" directory into the "custom_components" directory of your homeassistant install.
+Copy the "homeassistant-precious-metals" directory into the "custom_components" directory of your homeassistant install.

 ## Backend